Skip to content

 FCC certifies compliance with US radio emission limits (47 CFR, government regulation).
 PTCRB certifies compliance with North American cellular operator network requirements (private operator program).
 Both are distinct and both required to sell cellular equipment in the US and Canada.

-Main North American operators, AT&T, T-Mobile, Verizon (USA), Bell, Rogers, Telus (Canada), plus regional operators.
-Verizon also has its own OPC program complementary to PTCRB.
+Main North American operators, AT&T, T-Mobile, Verizon (USA), Bell, Rogers, Telus (Canada), plus FirstNet, Starlink and regional operators (16 listed on ptcrb.com in 2026).
+The program is administered by CTIA Certification.
+Verizon also runs its own Open Development device certification on top of PTCRB.

 Must my cellular product mandatorily pass PTCRB?